typegoose/typegoose/docs/guides/advanced/reference-other-classes.md

 // Not recommended workaround (hardcoding model name): class Main {
-  @prop({ ref: 'Nested' }) // since 7.0 it is recommended to use "console.log(getName(Class))" to get the generated name once and hardcode like shown here public nested: Ref<Nested>;
+  @prop({ ref: 'Nested' }) // since 7.0 it is recommended to use "console.log(getName(Class))" to get the generated name once and hardcode it like shown here public nested: Ref<Nested>;
 }
 ```